 What is Morphine and how is it used?

-Morphine is a prescription medicine used to treat acute pain.
-Morphine may be used alone or with other medications.
+Morphine Sulfate is a prescription medicine used to treat the symptoms of Acute Pain and Chronic Severe Pain.
+Morphine Sulfate may be used alone or with other medications.

-Morphine belongs to a class of drugs called Opioid Analagesics.
+Morphine Sulfate belongs to a class of drugs called Opioid Analgesics.

-What are the possible side effects of Morphine?
+What are the possible side effects of Morphine Sulfate?

 - breathing that stops during sleep,